Lonero-Team/Lonero-Community/docs/Decentralized Internet Docs/Main Installation Methods.rst

 Please keep in mind you can skip the ```npm install```, as the node modules should already be pre-installed in the droplet but not the below configurations.

 To access the program in root use ```cd/node_modules/decentralized-intrernet```.
 The dev files should be in ```cd/addon```.
-You can then install the below configurations and proceed with the core component development.
+You can then install the below configurations in root, and proceed with the core component development.

 **Configurations:** \